fachrizzz/fachrizzz/README.md

 ## Hi! 👋 I'm Fachriz

-A machine learning student and enthusiast that shares projects I previously or currently worked on.
-Loves to learn about mathematics and new things, especially new machine learning technologies or technologies in general!
+I'm a machine learning student and enthusiast.
+I enjoy learning new things, especially new machine learning technologies.
+Currently, I'm learning about mathematical concepts in machine learning.

--   🔭 Currently working on multiple ML projects
+-   🔭 Working on ML projects
--   🌱 Focused on learning new ML technologies and mathematics
+-   🌱 Focused on learning new ML technologies and mathematical concepts in ML
--   ⚡ Mathematics and Physics!
+-   ⚡ ML, Mathematics, and Physics

 ### Development Tools: